jcsato/of_flesh_and_faith_plus/mechanics_abilities_effects_spoilers.md

 All brothers with the Oathtaker background are paid 10% fewer wages

 All Oathtaker recruits cost 1000 fewer crowns to hire, to a minimum of 1500

+Both effects stack if multiple brothers have completed the oath

 **Oath of Valor (active)**